mpg-age-bioinformatics/cluster_first_steps/README.md

 **Running R-Studio images over the terminal on the server**

-This section describes our to reproduce the R-Studio installation in [https://rstudio.age.mpg.de](https://rstudio.age.mpg.de) on your local laptop.
+This section describes our to reproduce the R-Studio environment in [https://rstudio.age.mpg.de](https://rstudio.age.mpg.de) on the terminal.

 Eg. R-3.6.3